alemorale/getdata-project/README.md

 Getting and Cleaning Data Course Project
 ===============

+# Description
+This repository is part of the coursera *Getting and Cleaning Data* course project.
 The purpose of the project is to demonstrate the ability to collect, work with, and clean a data set.

+The data should be manually downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> placed in the working directory.

+# Contents
 The files in this repository are:
 - README.md: this file
 - Codebook.md: describes the data, the variables and any transformations to clean up the data